apenwarr/redo/README.md

 will correctly, and atomically, generate an output file named `chicken` only if the echo command succeeds.

+# Isn't it confusing to have stdout go to the target by default?

+Yes, it is.
+It's unlike what almost any other program does, especially make, and it's very easy to make a mistake.
+For example, if you write in your script:

+	echo "Hello world"

+it will go to the target file rather than to the screen.

+A more common mistake is to run a program that writes to stdout by accident as it runs.
+When you do that, you'll produce your target on $3, but it might be intermingled with junk you wrote to stdout.  redo is pretty good about catching this mistake, and it'll print a message like this:

+	redo  zot.do wrote to stdout *and* created $3. redo  ...you should write status messages to stderr, not stdout. redo  zot: exit code 207

+Despite the disadvantages, though, automatically capturing stdout does make certain kinds of .do scripts really elegant.
+The "simplest possible .do file" can be very short.
+For example, here's one that produces a sub-list from a list:

+	redo-ifchange filelist
+	grep ^src/ filelist

+redo's simplicity is an attempt to capture the "Zen of Unix," which has a lot to do with concepts like pipelines and stdout.
+Why should every program have to implement its own -o (output filename) option when the shell already has a redirection operator?
+Maybe if redo gets more popular, more programs in the world will be able to be even simpler than they are today.

+By the way, if you're running some programs that might misbehave and write garbage to stdout instead of stderr (Informational/status messages always belong on stderr, not stdout!
+Fix your programs!), then just add this line to the top of your .do script:

+	exec >&2

+That will redirect your stdout to stderr, so it works more like you expect.

 # Can a *.do file itself be generated as part of the build process?